quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Underlying Transport Protocol {#underlying-transport-protocol}

-The underlying protocol is the protocol with which QUIC packet are sent.
+The underlying protocol is the protocol over which QUIC packets are sent.

 This protocol SHOULD NOT have automatic retransmission, ordering, congestion control, or other such mechanisms that would overlap with those provided by QUIC and therefore not actually enhance the overall quality of service.
 This protocol SHOULD be message-oriented.

-The underlying protocol MUST contain both a source and destination address: while the underlying protocol is free to route datagrams by whichever means it chooses, and futhermore a source address isn't strictly necessary to route a datagram, the QUIC implementation needs to be able to inspect both addresses for to implement connection migration.
+The underlying protocol MUST contain both a source and destination address, as the QUIC implementation needs to be able to inspect both addresses in order to support connection migration.

 An underlying datagram MUST correspond to a single IP packet, if it is sent over IP.
 That means IP fragmentation MUST NOT be used.
 When using IPv4